 is important to keep all skin clean and dry.

-Age is the greatest of risk factors.
-That means the older the
+Age is the greatest risk factor for bedsores; the older the

-person, the more vulnerable is the skin.
+person, the more vulnerable their skin.
 A gross insult to teenage

 skin, such as a huge abrasion and broken bones from skateboarding,